lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 - Learn how to use VizieR TAP query to access tables and store/handle them in `LSDB`
 - Learn how to use those catalogs and perform crossmatching with existing `LSDB` catalogs
 - Pass HipsCat LSDB catalogs to `TAPE` to perform time-series analysis and exploration

+## Acknowledgements

+This project is supported by Schmidt Sciences.